Michael18811380328/HelloWorld/README.md

 ECMAscript, a standard coding plan, is developing rapidly.
 ES5 is ripe and stable.
 In 2015, ES6 use class to create an object (from cpp?).
 And ES6 use string module.
 It maybe come from Ruby.

-Recentlt some frineds told me that NodeJS could work in desktop application.
+Recently some frineds told me that NodeJS could work in desktop application.
 In one day JS will work every place.

 ### 2018.03